 - Stereo systems no longer in use

-Items Movers Typically Won’t Take
+Items Movers Won’t Take

 - Broken or leaking appliances